litecart/litecart/UPGRADE.md

   3. Upload the contents of the folder public_html/* to the corresponding path of your installation replacing the old files.
 Any modified files will be overwritten!

-  4. Point your browser to http://www.yoursite.com/path/to/install/upgrade.php and follow the instructions on the page.
+  4. Point your browser to http://www.yoursite.com/install/upgrade.php and follow the instructions on the page.

   5. Make sure everything went fine and delete the install/ folder.

+     If there are complications, try switching to the default template and disable any vQmods.

   If you need help, turn to our forums at http://forums.litecart.net.